 The leader of the working group will need to find the right people with the right expertise and qualifications to be part of the group.
 The working group should consist of dedicated personnel, and include both civilian and military personnel.
-If the integrity plan encompasses the entire defence sector, all relevant institutions such as the ministry of defence, armed forces, secret services, border control, procurement agencies, education services, etc. should be represented on the team.
+If the integrity plan encompasses the entire defence and related security sector, all relevant institutions such as the ministry of defence, armed forces, secret services, border control, procurement agencies, education services, etc. should be represented on the team.
 At a minimum, there should be one representative from each affected agency.
-If the integrity action plan only concentrates on the MoD or a particular defence institution, the team will need to have representatives from all the departments in that institution.
+If the Integrity Action Plan only concentrates on the MoD or a particular defence institution, the team will need to have representatives from all the departments in that institution.
 The composition of the working group will require careful consideration and need to be assembled according to the specific context of the given organisation.

 Once working group members are chosen the leader should present his nominees to the steering group for approval.
 Working group members should be well informed with ongoing efforts related to anti-corruption and integrity building.
 It is important that all members of the group are passionate about and committed to taking part in and leading the reform process.
-These members will all be 'reform agents' and it is therefore crucial they have credibility and act as good role models within their organisation.
+These members will all be 'reform agents' and